JonFrancis/Crud-LaraVue/README.md

 php artisan serve
 ```

-with terminal inside the laravel folder named "Laravel";
+With terminal inside the laravel folder named "Laravel";

 To the laravel server run: